I was addicted to the nasal spray Afrin. I hate to admit this, but I feel that I must be honest.

 Sympathomimetics imitate natural molecules in the body, like adrenaline and dopamine, that activate the sympathetic nervous system, part of our fight-or-flight response.
 As a sympathomimetic, oxymetazoline acts on adrenergic receptors, receptors that are activated by adrenaline.
 Adrenergic receptors can be found on the smooth muscle of blood vessels.
 Therefore, their activation leads to muscle contractions that constrict the blood vessels.

 Vasoconstrictors cause blood vessels to constrict, narrowing their diameter.
 Their purpose, in this case, is to provide relief from nasal congestion.
 The oxymetazoline works by activating alpha-2 adrenergic receptors after binding to them.
 Upon administration of Afrin within the nose, the oxymetazoline constricts the blood vessels in the nasal passage, resulting in congestion relief.
-Oxymetazoline works almost immediately, and the full effect of the medication is reached in 5-10 minutes.
+Oxymetazoline works almost immediately, and the medication's full effect is reached in 5-10 minutes.
 Even though the box advertises 12 hours of relief, the effects of oxymetazoline only up to about seven hours.

 The Worst Side Effect of Oxymetazoline

 Afrin is a potent decongestant, but its power is hindered by the fact that oxymetazoline can cause rhinitis medicamentosa, more commonly known as rebound nasal congestion.
 Through continuous, extended use of nasal decongestants, especially after your symptoms have already cleared, your nose may start to feel stuffy again.
-Other topical decongestants can also cause rhinitis medicamentosa are naphazoline, xylometazoline, and phenylephrine.
+Other topical decongestants that can also cause rhinitis medicamentosa are naphazoline, xylometazoline, and phenylephrine.